 - Preheat Oven to 325°F

-- Add butter and sugar to a stand mixer and cream together until fluffy (you may also use a hand held mixer or a wooden spoon for this step) creamed sugar and butter mixture
+- Add butter and sugar to a stand mixer and cream together until well combined, about 5 minutes (you may also use a hand held mixer or a wooden spoon for this step)

 - In separate bowl, crush bananas until smooth, then add the milk and vanilla extract and mix together and set aside

-- Add banana mixture to butter, sugar and eggs mixture and mix thoroughly using a wooden spoon.
+- Do not use the mixer for the next steps: Add banana mixture to butter, sugar and eggs mixture and mix thoroughly using a wooden spoon or rubber spatula.
 Then add the flour mixture, ½ cup at a time and mix until it forms a thick batter.
 Pour batter into a greased loaf pan, lined with parchment paper and bake for 1 hour.

-- Let cool, then remove from loaf pan and enjoy.
+- Let cool, then remove from loaf pan, cut into slices and serve warm.